 When building any technology product, one of the most common pieces of advice is “talk to your users.”

 But the default way most of us talk to customers and prospects is unscientific and fraught with confirmation bias, putting us in danger of being lied to and wasting months building something nobody wants.

 When I first started building software 10 years ago, I never anticipated how applicable Yoda’s wisdom would be as a founder.

-See, I was a startup newb.
-We had an idea, got a visual designer to turn it into a UI, and then hired overseas developers to build the actual product.
-But after a year and tens of thousands of dollars, we launched it.
+10 years ago I was a complete startup newb.
+I had an idea, turned it into a pretty UI, and then hired developers to build the actual product.
+After nearly a year and tens of thousands of dollars, we launched.

-I determined that the missing piece of the puzzle was my lack of technical ability, so I enrolled as one of the first 15 students at a now-famous coding bootcamp.
-Afterward, I got a job as a software engineer at a publicly traded company.
+I determined that the missing piece of the puzzle was my lack of technical ability, so I enrolled as one of the first dozen students at a now-famous coding bootcamp and actually got a job as a software engineer at a real company.

-So when I started my next start-up, this time things would be different.
+So surely when I started my next start-up, this time things would be different.
 This time we talked to dozens of potential users and industry experts before we built anything.
 This time it worked.
 Sort of.

-So if I wanted to avoid failing a third time, I needed to figure out what I was really missing in this user-research process.
+So if I wanted to avoid failing a third time, I needed to figure out what I was missing about how to really understand users.

 Marty Cagan, Silicon Valley Product Group founder and former PM at early eBay, says there are “two inconvenient truths about product.”